 Most people don’t consume enough fiber.
-In fact, researchers found that most Americans eat less than half of the fiber they need to regulate their body’s systems.
-Consuming enough fiber is vital to maintaining a healthy body that functions normally, but the growing trend is to eat less fiber.
+In fact, research has found that most Americans eat less than half of the daily fiber they need to regulate their body’s systems.
+Consuming the proper amount of fiber is vital to maintaining a healthy body that functions normally, but the growing trend is to eat less fiber.
 The trend to eat fast food, quick service meals, and junk food accounts for lower intakes of fiber.

 Recommended Daily Fiber Intake